Federal Courts Sentence Native Americans to Longer Prison Terms

 The way the Rosebud Sioux Nation handled Spotted Tail’s death—before the U.S. government got involved—is an example of time-honored Indigenous justice.
 Called peacemaking or restorative justice, it prioritizes healing, Shelton says.
 Once emblematic of Native communities worldwide, many—in the United States, Canada, Australia, New Zealand and beyond—are reviving it.

 Indigenous communities are reviving age-old practices of restorative justice such as the talking circle shown here.
 Indigenous peacemakers say their goal is to heal perpetrator, victim and community through collaborative decision-making and universally held values.
-(Indigenous Peacemaking Institute)
+(Indigenous Peacemaking Initiative)

 “We tend not to throw people away—to throw them into prison,” Shelton says.
 He adds that Indigenous cultures believe a misdeed arises from imbalance, which can be corrected through actions like restitution, apologies and community service.
 “We ask what we can all do together to help each of the people involved.”